Skip to main content

 How does MSF respond to critiques that it is anti-Israel or antisemitic?

 MSF speaks out when governments or actors implement policies that are harmful to the health and safety of our patients or our staff.
-The way Israel is prosecuting this war is causing massive death and suffering among Palestinian civilians and putting our staff at risk.
+The way Israel has prosecuted this war has caused massive death and suffering among Palestinian civilians and has put our staff at risk.
 This is inconsistent with the norms and laws of war.